 Canon Ray Brazier

-Ray describes himself as ‘a retired vicar, but never a retired Priest!’
-He is currently working in a number of areas of ministry support in Bristol Diocese, including vocations, mentoring, ministerial development, and spiritual direction.
-He says, ‘I love reading, the arts (especially drama and theatre), spending time with family and friends, and I am excited by the challenges and opportunities facing the Church today.”
+Ray is ‘a retired vicar, but never a retired Priest!’
+He is currently working in a number of areas of ministry support for the Diocese of Bristol.
+He says, ‘I love reading, the arts (especially drama and theatre).
+I am excited by the challenges and opportunities facing the Church today.’